Yuhsak/serialify/README.md

 # serialify

-Object serializer/deserializer for node.js and browser written with TypeScript
+Extended object serializer/deserializer for Node.js and browser written with TypeScript.

 ## Installation